Polylux

 How much longer? 🥱

-There are a handfull of features that let you display the progress of the presentation.
+There are a handful of features that let you display the progress of the presentation.

 The most simple one is directly displaying the current slide number.